Network Adds Bail Assistance to Membership Benefits

 In addition, there is one more aspect of this new member benefit that we want you to understand:

-Granting bail assistance is subject to the same requirement as awarding Legal Defense Funds beyond the initial deposit against fees paid immediately to your attorney.
+Granting bail assistance is subject to the same requirement as awarding Legal Defense Funds.
 In other words, there must be sufficient evidence to make a reasonable argument that the use of force incident was self defense.
 Just as we would not agree to fund the legal defense of someone who actually committed a murder, we would also not assist that person in gaining his or her freedom from jail.
 We will need to be convinced that your use of force was a self-defense incident.

 Having said that, we are very excited to be able to offer this benefit to our members and to armed citizens for whom a bail assistance benefit is a make-break factor in deciding which post-incident support plan to join.
 We have struggled to figure out how to add this benefit without depleting the core member benefit of paying an attorney for immediate representation for the member after self defense as well as assistance with attorney, expert witness and other trial expenses, if it goes that far.
 Prior to making this decision, the feedback we received from members was that they felt those benefits were less valuable to them if they were stuck sitting in jail because they could not make bail.